JacobSanford/drupal-8-ci-workflow/README.md

 ## Small Team, Big Tools

 ## Introduction
-In 2010, while participating in a usual morning of manual Drupal module updates, a colleague at [UNB Libraries](https://www.lib.unb.ca/) named [Kassim Machioudi](https://github.com/kaschioudi) suggested:
+In 2010, while participating in a usual morning of manual Drupal module updates, a colleague at [UNB Libraries](https://www.lib.unb.ca/), [Kassim Machioudi](https://github.com/kaschioudi) suggested:

 > Imagine if we only needed to change a version number in a metadata file to push all of these updates?